-Gilles is members of the Geneva executive committee and advisor for the Child Rights Division for Human Rights Watch (HRW), one of the world’s leading independent organizations dedicated to defending and protecting human rights.
+Mr. Concordel is a member of the Geneva executive committee and advisor for the Child Rights Division for Human Rights Watch (HRW), one of the world’s leading independent organizations dedicated to defending and protecting human rights.

 Partner at Covington & Burling LLP, New York